GraydonHall42/UCalgary-Vet-Med-Web-App/README.md

 [Database Design](MarkdownAndImages/DatabaseDesign.md)<br>

 ## Login Credentials
-If you wish to try out our app, here is a list of login credentials you can use.
+If you wish to try out our app, here is a list of login credentials you can use for testing purposes.
-* Instructor_1: pass: pt@123
+* username: Instructor_1: password: pt@123
-* Admin_1: pass: pa
+* username: Admin_1: password: pa
-* Technician: pass: pe
+* username: Technician: password: pe